SoK: Anti-Facial Recognition Technology: Challenges for AFR Tools

-Both privacy-sensitive citizens and criminals can use AFR tools.
+\para{SEC 2: FR used for social good.} Both privacy-sensitive citizens and criminals can use AFR tools.
 Law enforcement's use of facial recognition can benefit society in multiple ways, such as tracking and locating wanted criminals or lost children~\cite{found_child, faceslist}.
 Consequently, AFR tools applied by bad actors could ultimately harm the public good.
 The debate between privacy and national security plays out in numerous other tech domains, such as end-to-end encryption~\cite{doj_e2e}.
 Legitimate claims can be made by both sides.
 AFR researchers must be mindful of this tension and the potential consequences of their work.